-IZ has received a patent for a technology that allows combining light dust from vehicle shredding, h is difficult to reuse, with iron dust to create a material that can be reused.
-This material is used at furnace steel mills to prevent the scattering of molten iron particles.
-This technology reduces the e of waste materials and allows materials to be reused as a resource. t academic-business sector venture created a patented technology for recycling bismuth telluride and other materials in thermoelectric conversion devices.
+- ARBIZ has received a patent for a technology that allows combining light dust from vehicle shredding, which is difficult to reuse, with iron dust to create a material that can be reused.
+This material is used at blast furnace steel mills to prevent the scattering of molten iron particles.
+This technology reduces the volume of waste materials and allows materials to be reused as a resource. - A joint academic-business sector venture created a patented technology for recycling bismuth telluride alloys and other materials in thermoelectric conversion devices.